 Classical General Relativity

-* Motivation: (i) Inadequacy of concept of (global) inertial frames, and need to formulate a theory that does not have preferred reference frames; (ii) Inconsistency of Newtonian gravity with special relativity and indications that gravity can be associated with (geometrical) properties of spacetime; (iii) Equivalence principle.
+* Motivation: (i) Inadequacy of the concept of (global) inertial frames, and need to formulate a theory that does not have preferred reference frames; (ii) Inconsistency of Newtonian gravity with special relativity and indications that gravity can be associated with (geometrical) properties of spacetime; (iii) Equivalence principle.

 * Idea: Gravity is a property of spacetime; Matter curves spacetime, and test bodies follow geodesics in the curved geometry.